shyampurk/bluemix-parking-meter/BUILD.md

 		Android-SDK v 24.4.1
 		JAVA v 1.8.0_66
 		nodejs v 0.10.25

+	The Cordova app has been build on Ubuntu/Debian Linux based system.

 3. Before preceeding for build and install steps, the users are expected update the PubNub publish and subscribe keys as per their PubNub subscription, in the following source files.